 As you may have noticed, your hair naturally falls in a downward position, which means the cuticles do as well.
 Try feeling your hair starting from the tip.
 With wet fingers, run them up through the strands.
 It feels a little rough, doesn’t it?
 These are friction-creating scales of cuticles and they are on every strand!

 If hair extensions contain cuticles that run in one direction, then you have true Remy hair.
 There’s no other meaning for the term “Remy.”
 Remember, “Remy” is a marketing term misused often in the hair industry.
-Remy hair is a label that manufactures use for a hair extension with cuticles adjusted correctly in one direction.
+Remy hair is a label that manufacturers use for a hair extension with cuticles adjusted correctly in one direction.

 The drawback with human hair extensions is that they can easily matt or tangle easily.
 For someone who always wears weaves, this can be a nightmare.
 Hair extensions that are prone to tangles are usually “Non-Remy.”
 They knot and matte up quickly because the cuticles point in both directions.

-Fresh hair from donors become non-Remy because of the lack of care during the process hair collecting.
+Fresh hair from donors become non-Remy because of the lack of care during the process of hair collecting.
 If the collected hair comes from different sources, there’s a good chance the end product’s cuticle will have up and down directions.
 There is just no other way around that.
 To have great hair extensions, it’s important that the human hair comes from a single donor and is cut correctly.

 Should one make hair extensions from a single source, the hair must be tied or banded first before cutting.
 To cut costs and time, workers often shave heads in the process.
-However, the end result is lower quality hair.
+However, the result is lower quality hair.
 If It’s essential that the strands stay in one position during the wefting and shackling process in order to produce real Remy hair.

 Remy Hair Considerations